“Compulsively readable... like a superfun rush event,

 Q. Wow.
 I'm going to have to give the book a reread.
 So what's next?

-A. We're working on putting together a movie of 21, hopefully coming soon to a theater near you.
+A. We're working on putting together a movie of rush, hopefully coming soon to a theater near you.

 Q. Thanks so much for your time.